 The best Domestic Delta Sky Club lounge can be found in Concourse B. The only reason to chose lounge B over lounge F is the convenience of getting to your gate, the International Terminal may be some way away from your Domestic gate, and the Concourse B Delta Sky Club lounge remains an excellent if busy, choice.

 You can access any of the Delta Sky Club lounges if you are flying Delta in Business or First, Virgin Atlantic in Upper Class, have an American Express Platinum card, and are flying on Delta the same day.

-Delta and Virgin Atlantic share the Delta Sky Club airport lounge in Atlanta’s International Terminal, which is opening 05:30 to 23:00.
-You can access this lounge if you are flying in Upper Class on Virgin Atlantic and this lounge is found in Concourse F of the Mezzanine level.
+Delta and Virgin Atlantic share the Delta Sky Club airport lounge in Atlanta’s International Terminal, which is opening 5:30 am to 11:00 pm.
+You can access this lounge if you are flying in Upper Class on Virgin Atlantic, and this lounge is found in Concourse F of the Mezzanine level.

 Within the lounge, a variety of complimentary alcoholic and soft drinks are available from the bar.
 And this bar is probably the best of any of the Sky Club lounge bars across Atlanta airport.

 The food here is also some of the best of any airport lounge at this airport, plus it has showers, runway views, and loads of seating.
 WiFi and power points are available to help you stay connected.
 During warmer months, there is an outdoor terrace which has a great view of the airport.